sangse/SFarm/README.md

 # SFarm
-this page is my Farm data repository
+This page is my Farm data repository